Thurston's sphere packings on 3-dimensional manifolds, I: Admissible space of Thurston's sphere packing metrics for a tetrahedron

 If the edge lengths are given by (\ref{Thurston Euclidean length introduction}) with weights in $[0, \frac{\pi}{2}]$, the triangle inequalities on the faces are satisfied (\cite{T1} Lemma 13.7.2, \cite{X2, Z}).
 By Theorem \ref{nondegenerate condition}, we have the following criteria for non-degeneracy of Thurston's sphere packing metrics.

-\begin{corollary} A tetrahedron $\sigma=\{1234\}$ generated by a Thurston's Euclidean sphere packing metric is nondegenerate in $\mathbb{R}^3$ if and only if $Q>0$. \end{corollary} For the following applications, set
+\begin{corollary} A tetrahedron $\sigma=\{1234\}$ generated by a Thurston's sphere packing metric is nondegenerate in $\mathbb{R}^3$ if and only if $Q>0$. \end{corollary} For the following applications, set

 Note that there are some trivial cases that, for any $r=(r_1, r_2,r_3, r_4)\in \mathbb{R}^4_{>0}$, the tetrahedron generated by the sphere packing metric $r$ degenerates.
 For example, if the weights on the edges of the tetrahedron satisfy $x=w=1$ and $y=z=u=v=0$, then it is straight forward to check $Q=0$ for any $(r_1, r_2,r_3, r_4)\in \mathbb{R}^4_{>0}$, which implies the tetrahedron degenerates by Corollary \ref{nondegenerate condition for tetrahedron}.
+Geometrically, the conditions $x=w=1$ and $y=z=u=v=0$ mean that two pairs of tangential attached spheres meet orthogonally.
 Please refer to Figure \ref{four_circle} for a configuration of the four spheres.
 We can also choose another pair of opposite edges with weight $1$ and the other edges with weight $0$, in which case the tetrahedron also degenerates for any $(r_1, r_2,r_3, r_4)\in \mathbb{R}^4_{>0}$.
 We will prove that these are the only exceptional cases that the admissible space of Thurston's sphere packing metrics for a tetrahedron is empty.

 Set $S$ as the set of weights on the edges of the tetrahedron with value $1$ on a pair of opposite edges and value $0$ on the other edges, i.e.

 We require the weight on the edges to be a map $\eta: E_{\sigma}\rightarrow [0,1]$ with $\eta(E_\sigma)\in W=[0, 1]^6\setminus S$ in the following, where $\eta_{ij}=\cos\Phi_{ij}$.
 Set